zigma51/Purchasify/README.md

 # Purchasify

-An exommerce website powered by ML and AI
+An ecommerce website powered by ML and AI